Freedy-FR/CI-P1-Antiquity-Decor/README.md

 10. As a returning user, i want to know the opening and closing times.
 11. As a returning user, i want to be able to make a complaint.
 12. As a returning user, i want to be able to get directions to the store.
+13. As a returning user, i want to check the social media news and pictures.                      -done

 #### Site Owner

-13. As the site owner, i want the users to be able to get in contact.
+14. As the site owner, i want the users to be able to get in contact.
-14. As the site owner, i want the users to have a easy to use mobile menu.
+15. As the site owner, i want the users to have a easy to use mobile menu.                 -done
-15. As the site owner, i want the users to feel welcomed to the store.
+16. As the site owner, i want the users to feel welcomed to the store.                     -done

 ## Design